Gluejar/regluit/README.md

 =======

 A 'monolithic' alternative to [unglu](http://github.com/gluejar/unglu) for the unglue.it website.
-It's just one code base that can be deployed to as many ec2 instances as needed to support traffic.
+It's essentially on Django project that contains three applications: `frontend`, `api` and `core` that can be deployed and configured to as many instances that are needed to support traffic.
+The key difference with [unglue](http://github.com/gluejar/unglu) is that the `frontend` app is able to access database models from `core` in the same way that the `api` is able to.
+Which should simplify some things.

 Develop
 -------